 The Cleveland Heights Fire Prevention Bureau handles all inspections.
 Call them at 216-291-2973 for details.

 Tours of the city's two fire stations are available during the months of January, May, August and December.
 Fire Station #1 is located at 3445 Mayfield Road, and Fire Station #2 is located at 12560 Cedar Road.
 Call 216-291-2673 to arrange for a station tour.

 The Fire Department will send an engine to a street party if one is available.
 Call 216-291-2673 for further information.

 The Cleveland Water Department is responsible for the maintenance of all city fire hydrants.
 Call their office at 216-664-3130 for assistance.

 Cleveland Heights paramedics will transport patients to the closest and most appropriate of several nearby hospitals, including the Cleveland Clinic, University Hospital and Metro Health.

 Yes.
 CO detectors can save lives.
 They will sound an alarm if there is any abnormal increase in carbon monoxide, a deadly colorless and tasteless gas.
 Call the Fire department at 216-291-2673 for more information.

-Through a contract with the City of Cleveland Heights, the Cuyahoga County Board of Health provides health services for Cleveland Heights residents, including well-child clinics at various locations across the county (by appointment only).
+Through a contract with the City of Cleveland Heights, the Cuyahoga County Board of Health provides health services for Cleveland Heights residents.
 Senior citizen blood pressure clinics are free of charge and held at the Senior Activity Center (located in the Community Center at One Monticello Boulevard).
 Call 216-691-7377 for days and times.
 No appointments are necessary.